qlik-oss/sense-installer/README.md

-  apply         generate the patchs and apply manifests to k8s list-contexts retrieves the contexts and lists them set           configure a key value pair into the current context set-configs   set configurations into the qliksense context set-context   Sets the context in which the Kubernetes cluster and resources live in set-secrets   set secrets configurations into the qliksense context view          view the qliksense operator CR
+  apply         generate the patchs and apply manifests to k8s list-contexts retrieves the contexts and lists them set           configure a key value pair into the current context set-configs   set configurations into the qliksense context as key-value pairs set-context   Sets the context in which the Kubernetes cluster and resources live in set-secrets   set secrets configurations into the qliksense context as key-value pairs view          view the qliksense operator CR

 Flags: